202 - Talent Acquisition

 Under extremely rare circumstances, an HRP can request a posting exception on behalf of the hiring unit.
 In those instances, the HRP must submit documented rationale of this request to both the Chief Human Resources Office (CHRO) and Affirmative Action Officer (AAO) for consideration.
 Only the CHRO and AAO, in conjunction with review by the Office of Legal Counsel, have the exclusive authority to review and grant posting exceptions.
 The final decision will be communicated to the HRP, and request and outcome documentation will be included in the University's annual Affirmative Action Audit, and reflected as a non-competitive promotion.

 After the hiring unit identifies a talent acquisition need, and the roles and responsibilities of the position have been documented as described in University Policy 302 – Job Descriptions, the HRP and hiring manager collaborate in developing and documenting objective nondiscriminatory criteria for a job posting.
 Qualifications including mental and physical demands must be bona fide occupational qualifications.
 All criteria and qualifications must be position-related.
-HR-Talent Acquisition will review the submitted description prior to posting.
+The Shared Services Office will review the submitted description prior to posting.

 Each position must be posted for a minimum of seven calendar days, but no longer than six months.
 A unit may not hire an applicant or close a requisition prior to the seventh calendar day.
 Any position posted for six months will be closed and removed from UChicago Jobs.

 A unit may advertise a job opening with an external vendor after it is posted on UChicago Jobs.
 Advertising and other notification of a vacancy or new position must reflect the same qualifications and job requirements as listed in the posting on UChicago Jobs and must be nondiscriminatory.
-All external advertising must be reviewed by HR-Talent Acquisition in advance of posting.
+All external advertising must be reviewed by Center of Expertise - Talent Acquisition in advance of posting.
 All external advertising must include reference to the University's commitment to affirmative action through equal employment opportunity using exactly the following language:

 The University of Chicago is an Affirmative Action / Equal Opportunity / Disabled / Veterans Employer.

-Job seekers in need of a reasonable accommodation to complete the application process may contact Human Resources by calling 773-834-1841 or by emailing email@example.com with their request."
+Job seekers in need of a reasonable accommodation to complete the application process may contact the Shared Services Office by calling 773-702-5800 or by emailing email@example.com with their request.